 Which Markets Available to Those Who Want to Bet on eSports?

 Interestingly enough, eSports markets aren’t all that different from traditional sports markets.
 You have winners and losers, strong and weak teams, and tangible statistics.
 With that being said, niche markets do exist, but you should only approach them if you’re absolutely sure about your knowledge of the game.
 However, the following markets are an excellent starting point.

 - Moneyline.
 By far the easiest market to find eSports betting tips for, it’s basically betting on who wins.

 - Handicaps.
 When one team is evidently better than others, they’re given a handicap.
 This means that it’s not enough for them to just win for your bet to be a winning one.
 Instead, they have to win by a certain margin.
-Underdogs can lose, but it can’t be below a certain margin.
+Underdogs can lose, but it can’t be more than by a certain margin.